-- (120) It may be inferred that the Applicant was able to detain Afghan Male 6 in circumstances where: - (a) Afghan Male 6 was not exhibiting any signs of being an imminent threat or violent; - (b) Afghan Male 6 was seriously outnumbered; and - (c) the Applicant had enough time to issue the direction referred to in the preceding paragraph. - (121) In the circumstances, by his conduct with respect to Afghan Male 6, the Applicant breached Common Article 3 in that he was complicit in and responsible for murder. - (a) [deleted] - (b) [deleted] - (122) In the circumstances, by his conduct with respect to Afghan Male 6 the Applicant was complicit in and responsible for murder.
+- (120) It may be inferred that the Applicant was able to detain Afghan Male 6 in circumstances where: - (a) Afghan Male 6 was not exhibiting any signs of being an imminent threat or violent; - (b) Afghan Male 6 was seriously outnumbered; and - (c) the Applicant had enough time to issue the direction referred to in the preceding paragraph. - (121) In the circumstances, by his conduct with respect to Afghan Male 6, the Applicant breached Common Article 3 in that he was complicit in and responsible for murder.+ - (a) Articles 3 and 13 of the Third Geneva Convention; or - (b) Alternatively, Article 3 of the Fourth Geneva Convention. - (122) In the circumstances, by his conduct with respect to Afghan Male 6 the Applicant was complicit in and responsible for murder.